 When a person dies without leaving a will, the intestate succession laws dictate how to distribute the probate assets, regardless of the deceased’s wishes.

-If you are seeking legal guidance when it comes to intestacy succession laws or if you want to find out what happens if parents die without a will, Doug Newborn Law Firm, PLLC is here to provide the information you need.
+If you are seeking legal guidance when it comes to intestacy succession laws or if you want to find out what happens if parents die without a will, Doug Newborn Law Firm, PLLC probate attorneys are here to provide the information you need.
 We are knowledgeable in the intestate laws, and we are equipped to provide the solutions you need to distribute your departed loved one’s assets properly.